Click for a downloadable PDF version of the DACA Backgrounder in English

 What happened to DACA in September 2017?

 The Trump Administration attempted to end DACA on September 5, 2017, allowing one-time renewal for those whose status was set to expire between September 5, 2017 and March 5, 2018.[iv]
-While the attempt to terminate DACA is now the subject of litigation and multiple nationwide preliminary injunctions, these injunctions or halts, are currently only partial and temporary.[v]
-They do not allow for new DACA applicants to apply and only effect those who currently have DACA.
+While the attempt to terminate DACA was the subject of litigation and multiple nationwide preliminary injunctions.[v]
+In a decision issued on June 18, 2020, the Supreme Court issued a ruling that has at least temporarily prevented the Administration from ending the program.
+Although the DACA program is safe from elimination for the time being, it is essential that Congress act to provide more permanent protection to DACA recipients.

 Why is a legislative solution for Dreamers needed?